simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 These huge flags should've played a crucial role in the termination decision.
 Although they existed with the MADD-Gen committee as a whole, it was Cenk's behavior that revealed all of them to NSERC, so I think he's very guilty even with our lenient defense argument.

+## Problem 3: Difficult to get along with

+I heard this quote from some of his students.
+For a student, this shouldn't be a big issue: as long as your supervisor is a good person and competent researcher, some challenges in your relationship could be the price you're willing to take.
+After all, no one is perfect.

+But now we know his other problems, this problem becomes harder to ignore.
+I guess "difficult to get along with" means Cenk is:
+- rude
+- self-centered without regard for other people's feelings or interests
+- probably has moral issues which makes you feel nasty
+- probably (?) asks for higher authorship than he truly deserves

+I cannot speculate too much and I'll stop here.

+## Implications for readers

+I said a lot of bad things about Dr. Sahinalp.
+However, based on my limited understanding of him, he's actually okay in academia.
+At least 20% of all professors could be worse than him.
+Meanness and misconduct are so rampant in academia that, it effectively lowers the participants' moral standards.
+Due to the nature of academia, lots of these issues are not made known to the outside world, professors end up enjoying a higher social status than they truly deserve.
+I'll write another article about this dark side in the future.